 It's another example of God appearing in the nick-of-time.
-If you're like me that's happened often in life?

-God stretches our faith - makes us wait - teaches us patience and endurance - then when we think the door has closed, it's too late, He comes to our rescue.
+If you're like me that happens often!
+God stretches my faith - makes me wait - teaches me the lessons He wants me to learn; then when I think the door has closed, it's too late, He comes to my rescue.

 The psalmist invites us in verse 8, "Come, behold the works of the LORD, who has made desolations in the earth.
 He makes wars cease to the end of the earth; He breaks the bow and cuts the spear in two; He burns the chariot in the fire."
-Verse 10 is vitally important...
+And verse 10 is vitally important.
 If you mark in your Bible, here's a verse to underline, "Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth!"

 When the Assyrians attacked Jerusalem there was never a question in heaven as to what God would do!
 God is God!
 He loves and protects His people!